-RICHMOND, Va. — Virginia's top budget negotiators say talks are moving forward and "meaningful progress" is being made toward a final deal on the state's two-year budget — but lawmakers are set to wrap up the General Assembly's regular session Saturday without an agreement in place.
+RICHMOND, Va. — Virginia's top budget negotiators said talks are moving forward and "meaningful progress" is being made toward a final deal on the state's two-year budget — but lawmakers are set to wrap up the General Assembly's regular session Saturday without an agreement in place.

-The central dispute is over a sales tax exemption for data centers.
-The Senate wants to eliminate the exemption entirely, while the House opposes ending it early.
-Lucas and Torian would not say whether a compromise has been reached on the exemption, but both said they are committed to making sure data centers pay their fair share.
+They would not say whether a compromise has been reached on the exemption, but both said they are committed to making sure data centers pay their fair share.

 "I'm not sure what the mechanism is going to be, as long as we're able to get that money from the data centers.
 And I've had several conversations with them over the last few days and we've been making a lot of progress in terms of how we get there," Lucas said.